-Law and Ethics: Read Less [-]

-JOURN 260 Investigative Reporting for TV and Print 2 or 3 Units

-Terms offered: Spring 2020, Fall 2019, Spring 2019 Students will be required to investigate leads that are received by the faculty, and prepare briefing papers for the class to introduce guest speakers.
+Instructor: James Wheaton Journalism Law: Read Less [-] JOURN 260 Investigative Reporting for TV and Print 2 or 3 Units Terms offered: Spring 2021, Spring 2020, Fall 2019 Students will be required to investigate leads that are received by the faculty, and prepare briefing papers for the class to introduce guest speakers.
 They will work on researching and reporting assignments related to documentary productions and print stories for different outlets.
 "Sources," people with information critical to developing a story, need to be developed.
-The responsibilites of a reporter engaged in developing sourses will be a constant theme of the seminar.
-Investigative Reporting for TV and Print: Read More [+] Hours & Format

-Fall and/or spring: 15 weeks - 2 hours of seminar per week
+The responsibilities of a reporter engaged in developing sourses will be a constant theme of the seminar.
+Investigative Reporting for TV and Print: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Journalism/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Journalism/Graduate

-Grading: Letter grade.

-Instructor: Bergman

-Investigative Reporting for TV and Print: Read Less [-]

-JOURN 275 Radio News Reporting 4 Units

-Terms offered: Fall 2019, Spring 2019, Fall 2018 Study of techniques, practices, and methods of gathering and writing radio news.
+Instructor: Bergman Investigative Reporting for TV and Print: Read Less [-] JOURN 275 Radio News Reporting 4 Units Terms offered: Fall 2021, Fall 2020, Fall 2019 Study of techniques, practices, and methods of gathering and writing radio news.
 Students will produce weekly live radio news programs.
 Enrollment is limited to 15.
-Radio News Reporting: Read More [+] Hours & Format

-Fall and/or spring: 15 weeks - 4 hours of seminar per week
+Radio News Reporting: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 4 hours of seminar per week Additional Details Subject/Course Level: Journalism/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Journalism/Graduate

-Grading: Letter grade.

 Instructor: Manilla

 Radio News Reporting: Read Less [-]

 JOURN 276 Audio on Assignment 3 Units

-Terms offered: Spring 2020
+Terms offered: Spring 2021, Spring 2020

 Assigned stories are part of life as a professional journalist.
 This course teaches students how to be creative, resourceful and rigorous in pursuing a wide range of stories, of the sort students could be expected to do as public radio journalists.
-Students in this class will report early and often, building on their existing audio journalism skills and honing their ability tell mid-length (5-12 minute) audio journalism stories well.
-Guest-speakers will include award-winning audio journalists and editors, who will share tips for making audio stories memorable and impactful.
+Students in this class will report early and often, building on their existing audio journalism skills and honing their ability tell mid-length (5-12 minute) audio journalists and editors, who will share tips for making audio stories memorable and impactful.

 Audio on Assignment: Read More [+]

 Rules & Requirements

 Prerequisites: Journalism 275 Intro to Radio, or previous experience in audio journalism

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of seminar per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

 Instructor: Magistad

 Audio on Assignment: Read Less [-]

 JOURN 282 Introduction to Visual Journalism 3 - 4 Units

-Terms offered: Fall 2019, Fall 2018, Fall 2017 Study of the history and institutions of broadcast journalism (nine weeks), practice, techniques of reporting news for radio and television.
+Terms offered: Fall 2021, Fall 2020, Fall 2019 Study of the history and institutions of broadcast journalism (nine weeks), practice, techniques of reporting news for radio and television.
 Introduction to Visual Journalism: Read More [+] Hours & Format

 Fall and/or spring: 15 weeks - 3-4 hours of lecture per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

 Introduction to Visual Journalism: Read Less [-]

 JOURN 283 Reporting for Television 5 Units

-Terms offered: Spring 2020, Spring 2019, Spring 2018 Producing, directing, writing, and videotaping of live weekly television news program.
-Reporting for Television: Read More [+]

-Rules & Requirements
+Terms offered: Spring 2021, Spring 2020, Spring 2019 Producing, directing, writing, and videotaping of live weekly television news program.
+Reporting for Television: Read More [+] Rules & Requirements

 Prerequisites: 282 and consent of instructor

 Hours & Format

-Fall and/or spring: 15 weeks - 6 hours of lecture and 24 hours of fieldwork per week
+Fall and/or spring: 15 weeks - 5 hours of lecture per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

 Reporting for Television: Read Less [-]

 JOURN 284 Documentary Production 4 Units

-Terms offered: Spring 2020, Fall 2019, Spring 2019 Production of television documentary news programs.
+Terms offered: Fall 2021, Spring 2021, Fall 2020 Production of television documentary news programs.
 Documentary Production: Read More [+] Rules & Requirements

 Prerequisites: 282, 283, and consent of instructor

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture and 12 hours of laboratory per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.